Balfe Sheet Music and Biography

 Born on 15th May 1808, Michael Balfe was an Irish singer and composer.
-Known for his operatic works his most most successful opera was Bohemian Girl and we have over twenty different arrangements available to download of I Dreamt that I Dwelt in Marble Halls.
+Known for his operatic works his most successful opera was Bohemian Girl.
+We have over twenty different arrangements available to download of I Dreamt that I Dwelt in Marble Halls.

 His father was a dance master and violinist.
 As a young boy, Michael played the violin for his father’s dance classes.